urssivar/codex/docs/dictionary/intro.md

 </div>

-*Note: /o/ is probably not a distinct phoneme, but rather a contextual realization of /ʷa/.*
+*Note: While /o/ is technically just a contextual realization of /ʷa/, treating it as a separate phoneme makes reading and writing significantly more convenient.*

 To maintain transparent orthography, vowel assimilations in verb morphology are not reflected in the spelling.